 When to Conduct Each Research Type

-To get a better idea about what each of these research types of entails, it may be helpful to take a closer look at when criminal justice professionals tend to employ them.
+To get a better idea about what each of these research types entail, it may be helpful to take a closer look at when criminal justice professionals tend to employ them.

 1. Exploration